dockur/macos/readme.md

   - When prompted where you want to install it, select the disk you created previously.

-  - After all files are copied, select your region, language, and account settings.
+  - After all files are copied, select your region, language, and keyboard settings.

-  - When asked to transfer data, choose `Set up as new`.
+  - When the `Migration Assistant` wants to transfer data, select `Not now` (bottom left).

+  - On the `Create a Computer Account` screen, fill in a username and password.

   Enjoy your brand new machine, and don't forget to star this repo!

 ### How do I select the version of macOS?